 Our geographic location, on the border of the United States and Mexico, makes UTEP distinctive.
 UTEP students live and study in the world’s largest bi-national metropolitan area, unlike any other university setting.
 In addition to its border setting and beautiful mountainous terrain, El Paso consistently ranks as one of the safest cities of its size in the U.S.

 UTEP shares a rich history with the surrounding region.
 We were founded in 1914 as the Texas School of Mines and Metallurgy, with 27 students and a handful of faculty and staff, to respond to the needs of the mining industry in the region at that time.
-From this modest beginning, UTEP has grown into a dynamic urban university that serves more than 23,000 students enrolled in 70 bachelor’s, 75 master’s and 20 doctoral programs.
+From this modest beginning, UTEP has grown into a dynamic urban university that serves its more than 23,000 students enrolled in 70 bachelor’s, 75 master’s and 20 doctoral programs.
 UTEP is recognized nationally for its leadership role in changing the face of U.S. higher education.
 Our students, who are 78% Hispanic, mirror the population of this region and, increasingly, that of Texas and the United States.
-UTEP’s success in serving as a catalyst for economic development and quality of life in this region has also placed us in the national spotlight as a model 21st century U.S. research university.
+UTEP’s success in serving as a catalyst for economic development and quality of life in this region has placed us in the national spotlight as a model 21st century U.S. research university.

 We can only give you here a quick glimpse of all that The University of Texas at El Paso has to offer.
 After your online visit, we invite you to tour our campus and become better acquainted with our people and programs.
-We’ll look forward to sharing with you our excitement at being a part of this very special university.
+We look forward to sharing further with you our excitement at being a part of this very special university.